1600 Attawandaron Road, London, ON, N6G 3M6

 President - Lisa Sonnenburg

-As a member of the Ontario Maritime Heritage Committee and Save Ontario Shipwrecks, Lisa is hoping to work towards more collaborations between those working in the maritime and terrestrial realms of archaeology as she begins to learn more about her role as President-elect.
-She currently lives in Nipigon with her partner Ken and two cats, Emmett, and Kellie.
+As a member of the Ontario Maritime Heritage Committee and Save Ontario Shipwrecks, Lisa is hoping to work towards more collaborations between those working in the maritime and terrestrial realms of archaeology as she learns more in her role as President.
+She currently lives in Nipigon with her partner Ken and two cats, Emmett and Kellie.

 Past President - Jill Taylor Hollings